 To make this recipe: prepare the ingredients and then sauté them together.
 Simple!

-Prepare the chicken liver
+Prepare the liver

 Step 1: Clean the liver.
 Chicken livers have two lobes connected by a thick membrane.
 The green gall bladder may also be attached.
 Cut the membrane and gall bladder out.
 Wash the organ thoroughly to remove any excess blood.
 The liver should be bright red.
 I also added some gizzard parts.